Is Spring the Best Time to Buy a Home in Central PA?

 Summer, particularly July and August, is a middle ground.
 The spring rush has calmed but inventory is still reasonable.
 Families who did not find what they wanted in spring are sometimes more willing to negotiate.
 And for buyers without a hard school-year deadline, summer can be a productive window.

-Tips for buying in Central PA this spring
+Tips for Buying a Home in Central PA This Spring

 If spring is your window, here is how to make the most of it: